okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 		path: reverseproxy.conf
 ```

 After then also creating the service, we can grab the minikube service url and use curl to get info on that request.
+From here, would could see that it is `nginx` answer the request and transferring it to the Node port.